- اتصل بنا

 In accordance with the provisions of the Labor Law, the employees can document a grievance before the relevant authority in case they believe that the termination was unfair.
 With respect to the employers, they should give verification or proof of their case that the employee is expelled on reasonable grounds such as poor performance or gross misconduct.

-Notwithstanding the foregoing, there are several reasons under which the employer can terminate the employee without sufficient notice as indicated by Article 120 of the UAE Labor Law and the grounds are as follows:
+Notwithstanding the foregoing, there are several reasons under which the employer can terminate the employee without sufficient notice as indicated by Article 44 of the UAE Labour Law and the grounds are as follows:

-5. The employee was inebriated state or was using any unlawful medication in the workplace.
+The employee was in an inebriated state or was using any unlawful medication in the workplace.